truenas/documentation/content/SCALE/SCALETutorials/Network/ConfigureStaticRoutes.md

 ---
 title: "Configuring Static Routes"
-description: "This article guides user through configuring a static route using the SCALE web UI."
+description: "This article provides instructions on configuring a static route using the SCALE web UI."
-weight: 40
+weight: 35
 tags:
 - scalenetwork
 - scaleinterface